Circular Economy

 Waste-Derived Fuels

-As Tarmac continues to investigate new and innovative ways of reducing and reusing waste materials, 2023 saw us make further progress in successfully using waste-derived fuels to power our operations.
-Using other people’s waste not only conserves natural resources and reduces the amount of waste sent to landfill, but also allows us to replace fossil fuels with lower carbon alternatives.
+As Tarmac continues to investigate new and innovative ways of reducing and reusing waste materials, 2024 saw us make further progress in successfully using waste-derived fuels to power our operations.
+Using other people’s waste not only conserves natural resources and reduces the amount of waste sent to landfill but also allows us to replace fossil fuels with lower carbon alternatives.

 Cement manufacture is energy intensive and has traditionally relied on coal and petroleum coke as a fuel source.
 The cement manufacturing process offers the unique benefit of ‘co-processing’ waste-derived fuels – where the energy from the waste drives the chemical reaction that makes cement, while the minerals in the material are simultaneously incorporated into the cement product.
 Unlike other energy recovery options, co-processing is highly efficient, and no residue is produced, ensuring that all the mineral content is recycled into a new and durable construction material.

-Around 18 per cent of the thermal input into our cement operations in 2023 was from waste biomass.
-We have our own experts who are supporting our move to waste-derived fuels for use within cement plants, by identifying and assessing sources of wastes suitable to be used as fuels.
+Around 21 per cent of the thermal input into our cement operations in 2024 was from waste biomass.
+We have our own experts who are supporting our move to waste-derived fuels for use within cement plants, by identifying and assessing sources of waste suitable to be used as fuels.